AdaCore/ada_language_server/doc/HACKING.md

 ```

 Unfortunately we have to reorder Ada declarations to follow _"define before use"_
 rule.
-To restore original order use `awk -f reorder.awk` script.
+To restore original order use `scripts/reorder.py` script.
 Then you can
 compare texts with `diff -u` to see what's changed.

 Rules to match method name with corresponding messages are not present in the